-The Swallow Theatre Online Box Office – Terms and Conditions of Sale and Booking
+The Swallow Theatre Online Shop and Box Office –

-1. Use of the Online Box Office
+1. Use of the Online Shop and Box Office

 2. Orders and Payment